 Assumptions are things we believe to be true, or accept as true, based on our experiences or beliefs, not necessarily based on proof.
 Sometimes we are right.
 Sometimes we are wrong.
 Really wrong.

-When I was 11 or 12, like most kids around that age, I had a growth spurt.
+When I was 11 or 12, like most kids that age, I had a growth spurt.
 By sixth grade, I stood a half foot taller than both my older sisters.
 Suddenly, in my family anyway, I was tall.
-One Sunday after church, some guy introduced himself to my family and when he turned to me, he asked something along the lines of, how in the world is it possible you’re the youngest (of the girls) when you’re the tallest?
+One Sunday after church, a man introduced himself to my family and when he turned to me, he asked something along the lines of, how is it possible you’re the youngest (of the girls) when you’re the tallest?

-As many of you know, I live in Wisconsin.
+As you might know, I live in Wisconsin.

 What do you assume about me from that tidbit of info?

 Packer fan?
 Nope.
 Cheese head?
 Are you kidding me?
 (Though I do like cheese, just not on my head).
-Vikings all the way (and WTF happened in that playoff game with Philadelphia?)
+Vikings all the way.
 Brewers fan then?
 Nope.
 The Twins are the team for me.
 Beer drinker?
 Nope.
 I prefer an occasional glass of wine.
 Trump supporter?
 When Hell freezes over.
 Republican?
 Nope.
 Democrat and proud of it.

 Of course, we all make assumptions many times, every single day.
 We assume the weather channel is, at least sort of likely, to get the forecast right.
 When it snows, we assume we might need an extra layer or that it’s likely we’ll need to shovel later on.
 At work, we assume co-workers will show up and do their jobs (hopefully).
 We assume our bus drivers, doctors, nurses, dentists, teachers and fill in the blank with any other profession, are well trained, or at least trained.